-BMW redesigned its midsize rear-wheel-drive 5 Series sedans for 2004 by making them slightly larger and giving them a fresh exterior look.
-Backseat space and trunk capacity increased.
-A new all-aluminum front-end structure helped reduce the car's weight.
+BMW redesigned its midsize 5 Series for 2004 by making it slightly larger and giving it a fresh exterior look.
+Backseat space and trunk capacity increased and a new all-aluminum front-end structure helped reduce the car's weight.
 A simplified version of BMW's iDrive control system, adapted from the larger 7 Series, was installed.

-In addition to the 550, inline-six-cylinder-powered 525 and 530 models are offered but covered separately in the cars.com Research section.
+In addition to the 550, inline-six-cylinder-powered 525 and 530 models are offered.
+They are covered separately in the Cars.com Research section.
 Both the 525 and 530 can have all-wheel drive instead of rear-wheel drive.

 Short overhangs and what BMW calls "lean-forward dynamics" highlight the 550's design.
 A prominent twin-kidney grille continues the BMW tradition.
 The grille is flanked by quad headlights inside luminous rings and beneath clear covers.
 The 5 Series bodies incorporate BMW's traditional reverse kink at the rear door windows, and the contemporary rear end features a high trunk lid.
 An aluminum suspension is installed.

 Adaptive xenon headlights, adaptive brake lights, rain-sensing wipers, and automatic-dimming inside and outside mirrors are standard.
 Standard wheels measure 17 inches in diameter, but 18-inch run-flat performance tires — which are wider at the rear — are included in the Sport Package.

 Up to five people can fit inside the 550 sedan.
 Leather upholstery and Dark Poplar wood trim are standard.
 Maple Anthracite interior trim can be substituted.
 Front occupants get 10-way power seat adjustment with a driver memory feature.
 Heated front seats are optional.